-Within the strategy area KM2 - Large surfaces for electronic functionality, the goal is to develop technologies that make it possible to produce large electronic functional surfaces.
+Our goal with research on Large surfaces for electronic functionality, is to develop technologies that make it possible to produce large electronic functional surfaces.
 These can be used to create renewable energy and create features for efficiency.

 STC has long experience of hybrid electronics on large surfaces together with researchers in materials engineering at the FSCN (Fiber Science Communication Network) research center.
-The research within KM2 at STC focuses on:
+Our focus is within:

 - Paper or plastic as a carrier